 The mean LDL level is estimated to be 127.20 mg/dL among subjects who survive at least 5 years, and 118.70 mg/dL among subjects who die within 5 years.
 Comparing the two groups, we can estimate that the mean LDL level is 8.50 mg/dL higher among subjects who survive at least 5 years relative to those who die within 5 years.
 This observed difference is statistically different from 0 (P=0.0186), with a 95% confidence interval suggesting that the observed difference is beyond some random coincidence if the true difference was between 1.44 mg/dL and 15.56 mg/dL, with the survivors averaging higher levels of LDL.

+Grade: 10 points.
+Good summary of all the required elements, one more sentence recommended at the end, so conclude that the death within 5 years is associated with lower mean serum LDL.

 We use a standard t-test with the assumption of unequal variances on log-transformed data to compare the geometric mean LDL levels by death status after 5 years.
 We generate a variable logldl which is the log-transformation of variable ldl, then back-transform our estimates to get the final result.
 Since the problem did not specify whether we should assume equal or unequal variances across the two groups, we assume the latter.